tiprankstipranks

 Corporate Activity and Growth - Risk 5

-We may not be successful in achieving expected operating efficiencies and sustaining or improving operating expense reductions, and might experience business disruptions and adverse tax consequences associated with restructuring, realignment and cost reduction activities.
+We may not be successful in achieving expected operating efficiencies and sustaining or improving operating expense reductions and may experience business disruptions and adverse tax consequences associated with restructuring initiatives.

-Portions of our business have been, and may in the future be, the subject of restructuring, realignment and cost reduction initiatives.
-For example, we recently divested our BPS business and have implemented a simplified operating model and we continue to work toward simplifying our manufacturing footprint and completing the proposed spinoff.
-While we are undertaking these actions, as well as any future initiatives, with the goal of realizing potential efficiencies, we may not be successful in achieving efficiencies and cost reduction benefits we expect in full or at all.
+Portions of our business have been, and will be, the subject of various restructuring initiatives.
+For example, we recently divested our BPS and Kidney Care businesses.
+In addition, we are working to continue to simplify our operating model and manufacturing footprint.
+While we are undertaking these actions, as well as any future initiatives, with the goal of realizing potential efficiencies, we may not be successful in achieving the anticipated benefits we expect in full or at all.
 Further, such benefits might be realized later than expected, and the ongoing costs of implementing these measures might be greater than anticipated.
-If these measures are not successful or sustainable, we might undertake additional realignment and cost reduction efforts, which could result in future charges.
-Moreover, our ability to achieve our other strategic goals and business plans might be adversely affected, and we could experience business disruptions, if our restructuring and realignment efforts and our cost reduction activities prove ineffective.
+If these measures are not successful or sustainable, we might undertake additional actions, which could result in future charges.
+Moreover, our ability to achieve our other business plans (including achieving our net leverage targets and improving our operating cash flows) might be adversely affected, and we could experience business disruptions, if our restructuring activities prove ineffective.
 These actions, the resulting costs, and potential delays or potential lower than anticipated benefits might also impact our foreign tax positions and might require us to record tax reserves against certain deferred tax assets in our international business.

 Legal & Regulatory